 How To Enrol Your Children In School When You Move To The U.K.

 When you move from South Africa to the UK, you need a postcode.
-This is part of your address that identifies where you live.
+This is the part of your address that identifies where you live.

-Whilst you can give a preference to which school you want your children to attend, you may not get your first or even second choice for that matter.
+Choosing the right school for your child doesn’t have to be difficult.
+You will get some choices, but in the UK Government school system, whilst you can give a preference to which school you want your children to attend, you may not get your first or even second choice for that matter.
 It’s all based on whether the schools have the capacity to accept more children into each school.
 You can appeal an application but this takes time.

 I understand that a lot of people don’t have a postcode to use to apply, in this case you really do just have to wait until you have one.